EV charger installation requirements in the UK

 Choosing a suitable location for your home charge point

-You should also ensure you position your charger in an area with good WIFI or mobile connectivity.
+• Ensure you position your charger in an area with good WIFI or mobile connectivity.

-You should also consider where you park your vehicle and ensure the charger is as close to that location as possible.
+• Consider where you park your vehicle and ensure the charger is as close to that location as possible.
 This makes it easy to plug in without needing a long charging cable, which could lead to a tripping hazard.

-• The charger must be securely fixed at a height between 0.75 and 1.2 metres from the ground to ensure it can’t be hit by a vehicle.
+• The EV charger must be securely fixed at a height between 0.75 and 1.2 metres from the ground to ensure it can’t be hit by a vehicle.

 • Charge points cannot be installed within 2.5 metres of a SIM touch.
 A “SIM touch” refers to a metal object connected to a power supply, such as an outdoor light in a metal case.